 Although Belgium historically had a strict stance towards all drugs, Belgium relaxed their laws on the personal possession of cannabis in 2003.
 Now in Belgium it is legal to possess up to 3g of cannabis.
 Recent comments have hinted at stricter policies but will likely mostly affect smoking in public, while possession continues to still be technically legal.

-7. The Belgian King can mobilise troops in ‘independent’ Congo
+7. The Belgian King can mobilize troops in independent Congo

-Although the Congo declared independence in 1960, the Belgian King Philippe can by law mobilise the ‘Belgian-Congo’ military and take any necessary means to protect the country in a war outbreak, or even implement proactive measures in times of peace.
+Although the Congo declared independence in 1960, the Belgian King can by law mobilize the ‘Belgian-Congo’ military and take any necessary means to protect the country in a war, or even implement proactive measures in times of peace.
 Naturally, this is a law that has not been invoked much in the past few decades.

 8. ‘GAS’: a ban on civil and social practices

-- In Leuven, street musicians can be fined for playing off-key if it disturbs public order or peace.
+- Street musicians in Leuven are subject to fines for playing off-key if it disturbs public order or peace.